willogy-team/insights--tensorflow/part3/README.md

     plt.show()
 ```

 There is one thing to notice is the ```max_N``` argument of the heatmap generation step.
 It is used to specify the max number of channels that are used to generate heatmaps.
-This argument must be greater than or equal 1 and lower than or equal the number of channels that the penultimate layer has.
+This argument must be greater than or equal to 1 and lower than or equal to the number of channels that the penultimate layer has.

 Finally, in ```test.py```, import the function and call it.